 There are lots of different methods if not to completely eliminate these slimy munchers, then certainly to significantly reduced their numbers!

 |Image Credit: Gardening with Children|

 Copper rings are another effective method of slug and snail control.
-Available from most garden centres, a copper ring or copper tape can be placed around a plant and when a slug attempts to cross it, it creates a reaction similar to an electric shock.
+Available from most garden centres, a copper ring or copper tape can be placed around a plant or a pot, when a slug attempts to cross it, it creates a reaction similar to an electric shock.

-As an alternative, you could also try copper coins around the plant but make sure there’s no way across such as a stray leaf or stem.
+You could also try copper coins around the plant but make sure there’s no way across, such as a stray leaf or stem.